cyan-one/daisyui/README.md

 ## 🌼 Features
 - **Tailwind CSS plugin**
-  DaisyUI is a Tailwind CSS plugin.
+  mintflowui is a Tailwind CSS plugin.
 Install it, add it to your `tailwind.config.js` file.
 - **Component classes**
   Adds component classes to Tailwind.
 Classes like `btn`, `card`,… So you will end up with a cleaner HTML.
 - **Semantic color names**